aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Lab 1/Readme.md

 # Lab 1: Reward Function Constructors Championship!

 ## Overview
-The goal of this lab is to get you familiar with the reward functions used to create RL models for AWS DeepRacer.
-To this end we have created an informal competition called the Reward Function Constructors Championship, where your team can win bragging rights.
+The goal of lab 1 is to get you familiar with the reward functions used to create RL models for AWS DeepRacer.
+To this end we have created an informal competition called the Reward Function Constructors Championship, where your team will compete to win bragging rights.
 The competition will also give you an overview of the AWS DeepRacer simulator found in the AWS Console.

 #### Time breakdown
 Presenter explains competition:                     2 minutes